fpiantini/jokettt/README.md

 The project has been tested only with python3 on Ubuntu Linux.
 If you have python3 installed in your machine, just install the package with the usual ```pip``` command.

-You can use the demo programs in the [https://github.com/fpiantini/jokettt_demo](https://github.com/fpiantini/jokettt_demo) as example on how to use the library.

 To avoid the usual problems with messy Python configurations (python 2 vs. 3, packages to install, etc.), conda is used for development.

 For those that wants to do the same and does not know conda, this is a a quick reference: